-In this approach your Doctor may identify the presence of thyroid antibodies in your serum and give you the diagnosis of Hashimoto's thyroiditis but that's about it.
+In this approach, your doctor may identify the presence of thyroid antibodies in your serum and give you the diagnosis of Hashimoto’s thyroiditis but that’s about it.

-From here on out your Doctor will likely recheck your TSH and free T4 levels until eventually they become abnormal.
+From here on out your doctor will likely recheck your TSH and free T4 levels until eventually, they become abnormal.

-At that point your Doctor will place you on thyroid medication and you will be on this medication indefinitely.
+At that point, your doctor will place you on thyroid medication and you will be on this medication indefinitely.

-The idea is that overtime eventually the thyroid antibodies will destroy part or all of your thyroid gland which will render your body reliant upon outside medication as a substitute.
+The idea is that over time, eventually, the thyroid antibodies will destroy part or all of your thyroid gland which will render your body reliant upon outside medication as a substitute.

-Because it's easier to treat hypothyroidism than it is autoimmune disease this is often the preferred choice for conventional physicians.
+Because it’s easier to treat hypothyroidism than it is an autoimmune disease this is often the preferred choice for conventional physicians.

-This approach doesn't tend to sit well with patients who are often not happy with the idea of sitting around and doing nothing which has lead to the second approach which is the alternative and integrative approach.
+This approach doesn’t tend to sit well with patients who are often not happy with the idea of sitting around and doing nothing which has led to the second approach which is the alternative and integrative approach.

-In this approach the physician attempts to use various therapies (usually focused on lifestyle interventions such as diet, stress reduction, exercise and so on) to try and normalize immune function and reduce the autoimmune attack on the body.
+In this approach, the physician attempts to use various therapies (usually focused on lifestyle interventions such as diet, stress reduction, exercise, and so on) to try and normalize immune function and reduce the autoimmune attack on the body.